themesberg/flowbite/README.md

 ### Include via CDN

-The quickest way to get started working with FlowBite is to simply include the CSS and JavaScript into your project via CDN.
+The quickest way to get started working with Flowbite is to simply include the CSS and JavaScript into your project via CDN.

 Require the following minified stylesheet inside the `head` tag: